att/netarbiter/kubeadm-installed-k8s-cluster/README.md

 ### In master node:
 1. Assuming you are in a clean state (i.e., no docker, kubectl, kubelet, or kubeadm), install a master node by:
 ```
-./install-masternode-calico.sh latest
+./install-masternode-flannel.sh latest
 # Note:
 #   - Instead of `latest`, you can install a specific Kubernetes version (e.g., 1.7.5-00, 1.8.2-00, etc).
 #     Find available versions at:
 #     https://packages.cloud.google.com/apt/dists/kubernetes-xenial/main/binary-amd64/Packages
 #
 #   - If you install K8s on AWS, GCE or Azure, you may encounter a nameserver issue with Calico [1].
-#     Different from Calico (based on L3), Flannel (based on L2)  works without any additional
+#     Different from Calico (based on L3), Flannel (based on L2)  works without any additional configuration.
-#     configuration.
-Instead of Calico, you can use flannel by:
+#     Instead of flannel, you can use calico by:
-#     ./install-masternode-flannel.sh latest
+#     ./install-masternode-calico.sh latest

 # To check if your master node is "Ready"
 #   (it may take a minute to get to the "Ready" status)